Complete Spin and Valley Polarization by Total External Reflection from Potential Barriers in Bilayer Graphene and Monolayer Transition Metal Dichalcogenides: Valley polarization by total external reflection

-The potential barrier is shown in Fig.~\ref{axisfig}.
-It is generated \cite{suppl} by a uniform bottom gate and a finite-width top gate that is rotated by an angle $\theta$ relative to the crystallographic co-ordinates, $x, y$.
+Fig.~\ref{axisfig} illustrates how total external reflection and trigonal warping lead to valley polarized transmission through a potential barrier.
+The top part of the figure shows a potential barrier that is generated by a uniform bottom gate and a finite-width top gate.
+The top gate is rotated by an angle $\theta$ relative to the crystallographic co-ordinates, $x, y$.
 The external potential is expressed in co-ordinates, $x', y'$, fixed to the gate and is taken to be independent of $y'$.
+The crystal structure is that of BLG; the geometry is similar in the case of TMDs.

+The bottom part of the figure shows constant energy contours inside the barrier and the contact regions outside the barrier.
+The barrier contours are inside the contact contours because the potential in the barrier is higher than in the contacts so the band energy there is lower and so is the wave number, $k$.
+However $k_{y'}$, the component of $\mathbf{k}$ parallel to the barrier, is a conserved quantity that is identical in the contacts and barrier.

+The states in the barrier may be propagating or evanescent.
+Propagating states occur only in the $k_{y'}$ range delimited by the lines that are tangential to the barrier contour and parallel to the $k_{x'}$ axis.
+In this range there are two real $k_{x'}$ values at each $k_{y'}$ but outside the range all the $k_{x'}$ values are complex and all the barrier states are evanescent.
+Then the current through the barrier is limited by tunneling and can be made exponentially small by making the barrier width sufficiently large.
+This is the regime of total external reflection.

+Because of trigonal warping, the critical angles for total external reflection are very different in the two valleys.
+Propagating barrier states occur only when the contact states are in the limited range indicated by the bold lines in Fig.~\ref{axisfig}.
+The critical angles for total external reflection occur at the ends of this range.
+The current carried by a contact state with wave vector $\mathbf{k}$ is in the direction normal to the contact contour.
+The normals are shown in the figure and it is clear that the critical angles are very different in the two valleys.

+The transmission coefficient as a function of current incidence angle is shown in Fig.~\ref{bgTfig} for electrons in BLG and Fig.~\ref{tmdTfig} for holes in MoTe$_2$.
+In both cases the transmission coefficient approaches zero rapidly near the critical angles for total external reflection.
+This results in wide angular regions where the transmission coefficient is $\simeq 1$ in one valley and $\simeq 0$ in the other valley.
+If a collimated, valley unpolarized beam of carriers is incident on a barrier in one of these regions, the carriers in one valley are fully reflected while those in the other valley are transmitted.
+Hence a valley polarized current emerges on the exit side of the barrier.

+In general, there is one region of single valley transmission at positive angles of incidence and one at negative angles of incidence.
+These regions may be in the same valley or in different valleys.
+Figs.~\ref{bgTfig} and ~\ref{tmdTfig} show examples of both cases.
+No critical energy or potential is needed to observe these regions.
+They occur over a wide range of potentials and energies (Figs.~\ref{optvfig}, \ref{allsvtfig}, \ref{bgendepfig} and \ref{tmdendepfig}) and the top gate voltage can be adjusted so they are observable at all crystallographic orientations of the barrier (Figs.~\ref{svtfig} and \ref{tmdsvtfig}).